moodle-an-hochschulen/moodle-tool_opcache/README.md

 ### cli/reset_opcache_web.php

 This file has to be run within the PHP webserver environment and is thus shipped within this plugin.
-Its only purpose is to reset PHP Opcache within the PHP webserver enviromnent instead of the PHP CLI environment.
+Its only purpose is to reset PHP Opcache within the PHP webserver environment instead of the PHP CLI environment.

 ### cli/reset_opcache.php